Vaccines and People with HIV

 Vaccines are especially important for people with chronic health conditions like HIV, which can make it harder to fight off vaccine-preventable diseases like pneumococcal disease or the flu.
 HIV can also make it more likely that you’ll have serious complications from those diseases, which is why getting recommended vaccines is an important part of your overall HIV medical care.

-Vaccines are very effective and they don’t just protect individuals from disease.
+Vaccines are very effective, and they don’t just protect individuals from disease.
 They also protect communities.
 When most people in a community get vaccinated and become immune to a disease, there is little chance of a disease outbreak.
 Eventually, the disease becomes rare—and sometimes, it’s wiped out altogether.

-Get vaccinated.
-CDC recommends everyone—including people with HIV—stay up to date with COVID-19 vaccines for their age group.
+COVID-19 Vaccines and People with HIV.
+CDC recommends everyone—including people with HIV—stay up to date with COVID-19 vaccines.
 According to CDC, here’s what you need to know:

-• COVID-19 vaccine recommendations will be updated as needed.
+• CDC’s COVID-19 vaccine recommendations will be updated as needed.

 What Are Vaccines?